Changes are happening to your residential recycling program. Click here to view the 2026/2027 Curbside Collection Calendar.

 In August 2019, the Government of Ontario announced plans to transition responsibility for the provincial recycling system from municipalities to producers.
 The transition to Producer Responsibility in Ontario began in 2023, with producers becoming fully responsible for providing recycling services province wide by the end of 2025.

-The Ottawa Valley Waste Recovery Centre’s partner Municipalities (Town of Petawawa, City of Pembroke, Township of Laurentian Valley and Township of North Algona Wilberforce) transition on March 28, 2025.
+The Ottawa Valley Waste Recovery Centre’s partner Municipalities (Town of Petawawa, City of Pembroke, Township of Laurentian Valley and Township of North Algona Wilberforce) transitioned March 28, 2025.

-In alignment with the new regulations, the Ottawa Valley Waste Recovery Centre’s Material Recovery Facility (MRF) will be leased to Emterra Environmental beginning December 1, 2024.
+In alignment with the new regulations, the Ottawa Valley Waste Recovery Centre’s Material Recovery Facility (MRF) is currently leased to Emterra Environmental.
 This was done through a competitive bid process undertaken by Circular Materials.

 What This Means for Ottawa Valley Waste Recovery Centre

-Effective December 1, 2024 the Centre’s MRF will be operated by Emterra Environmental.
-Sorting of recycling will no longer take place at the Centre; material will be received and shipped to a larger, centralized MRF with more sorting technology.
+Since December 1, 2024 the Centre’s MRF has been operated by Emterra Environmental.
+Sorting of recycling no longer takes place at the Centre; material will be received and shipped to a larger, centralized MRF with more sorting technology.

 Emterra Environmental has also purchased OVWRC’s recycling processing equipment, both stationery and mobile.
 The lease is for 7 years with an opportunity to extend for one 3 year term.